 Take a Trip to the Marietas Islands

-If you are interested in taking this tour to visit the UNESCO Protected islands then doing a tour from Punta Mita is actually a much better idea than going from Puerto Vallarta.
+If you are interested in taking this tour to visit the UNESCO Protected Islands then doing a tour from Punta Mita is actually a much better idea than going from Puerto Vallarta.

 Punta Mita is much closer to the islands than Puerto Vallarta- you can check their proximity on Google Maps which means that there is far less boat travel to get there.
 Due to this, the tours offered are also cheaper as the boat’s running costs are lower.

 Whichever tour you opt for make sure that it also includes a visit to the gorgeous hidden beach.
-If your a certified diver there are also a few scuba diving tours of the Marietas Islands too.
+If you’re a certified diver there are also a few scuba diving tours of the Marietas Islands too.

 While I personally know nothing about golf, what is clear when visiting Punta Mita however is the golfing paradise that it is.
 Punta Mita has the largest and most exclusive golf clubs, resorts and courses.